In this section

 Income to the fund is generally obtained from donations, voluntary contributions and fund raising.
 It is therefore important that the school fund is not used for inappropriate purposes.
 Any school fund expenditure must be incurred to benefit the pupils of St Jude’s.

-The School fund account may be used to make payments to external charities e.g. Children in Need, NSPCC, The Book Trust.
-The amount collected will be passed wholly to the charity for which it was raised.
+The School fund account may be used to make payments to external charities e.g. CAFOD, The Good Shepherd, Children in Need and NSPCC.
+In these cases, the amount collected will be passed wholly to the charity for which it was raised.

 General Management and Day to Day Procedures: